danielloden/tcpcat/README.md

 # tcpcat
-Written in rust using only standard library poor mans version of netcat
+Written in rust using only standard library.<br />
+poor mans version of netcat.